 Creating and sending over my job resume

 The next step the Robert Walters recruiter wanted was for me to submit a resume, so I hashed one out from scratch and sent it on over.
 The worst news ever came next: they needed my resume in Japanese as well as English.
 Not only would I have to translate everything, but I had to provide two separate forms!
 One is the resume (rirekisho) and one is a work history (shokumukeirekisho).
 At the risk of being Captain Obvious now, I'm telling you you'll need to make a Japanese resume if you're job hunting in Tokyo.
 A nice gentleman over at GaijinPot produced a good article on how to make a Japanese resume, and here is a good sample resume from Franchir Japan.
+We also provide some helpful tips for creating a resume and cover letter in our guide to full-time jobs in Tokyo.

 They also wanted me to fill in a profile form, which covered some of the things we talked about in the meeting but then goes much deeper.
 My belief is that once they've got your qualifications on record, you'll continue to receive job opportunities because you're recorded as an active job seeker.
 I recommend that you make the profile as soon as you can to get yourself on the job-seeking roster.
 A bigger agency has a better ability to filter and search for candidates, so expect more opportunities to come your way.